Self-Hosting GraphHopper on Kubernetes with OSM Data

 The GraphHopper Docker Image: Build vs. Official Image

-GraphHopper publishes an official Docker image on GitHub Container Registry:
+GraphHopper publishes an official Docker image on GitHub Container Registry.
+For production, pin a specific version:

 docker pull ghcr.io/graphhopper/graphhopper:latest